IBM/universal-connectors/filter-plugin/logstash-filter-dynamodb-guardium/README.md

 The Lambda function will read the CloudWatch Logs and send the events into the SQS queue.
 Follow the steps below to configure the Lambda function.

-#### Creating IAM Role
+#### Create IAM Role
 Create the IAM role that will be used in the Lambda function setup.
-The AWS Lambda service will require permission to log events and write to the SQS created.
+The AWS Lambda service requires permission to log events and write to the SQS queue.
 Create the IAM Role **Export-Dynamo-CloudWatch-to-SQS-Lambda** with "AmazonSQSFullAccess", "CloudWatchLogsFullAccess", and "CloudWatchEventsFullAccess" policies.

 __*Procedure*__